The real plane Cremona group is a non-trivial amalgam: A square complex associated to the Cremona group

+The first part of Theorem~\ref{thm:sarkisov} can also be found in \cite[Theorem 2.5]{Isk96}.
+In fact, a relative version can be extracted from the classification of links in \cite[Theorem 2.6]{Isk96}.

-\begin{proposition} Let $S/\p^1$ and $S'/\p^1$ be rank $1$ fibrations.
-Any birational map $f\colon S\rat S'$ over $\p^1$ is a composition of links of rank $1$ fibrations over $\p^1$, that is, a composition of Sarkisov links of type II over $\p^1$.
-In partiuclar: \begin{enumerate} \item Any element of $\Jls$ is conjugate to a composition of automorphisms of some Hirzebruch surface and links of type II between them. \item Any element of $\Jlo$ is conjugate to a composition automorphisms of $\Cl_6$ and links $\Cl_6\rat\Cl_6$ of type II. \end{enumerate} \end{proposition}
+\begin{proposition} Let $B$ be a curve and $S/B$ and $S'/B$ two rank $1$ fibrations.
+Any birational map $f\colon S\rat S'$ over $B$ is a composition of Sarkisov links of type \IIa over $B$.
+In particular: \begin{enumerate} \item Let $\eta\colon \p^2\rat\F_1$ be blow-up of $[0:0:1]$.
+Then any element of $\eta\Jls\eta^{-1}$ is a composition of isomorphisms and links of type~\IIa between Hirzebruch surfaces.